chemgymrl/chemgymrl/docs/lesson_1_distillation.md

 It is important to know that normally, before running the distillation bench, you must first complete both reaction and extraction in order to follow the workflow our environments.
 To find out more, take a look at our [documentation](https://chemgymrl.readthedocs.io/en/latest/WhatIsChemGymRL/)

 Before we start talking about loading and running the environment, let's first familiarize ourselves with what's actually going on in the experiment.
+More details on the distillation process can be found in the [distillation page](https://chemgymrl.readthedocs.io/en/latest/distillation/)

 ### Distillation Process Explained